onelogin/onelogin-python-aws-assume-role/README.md

 > python src/onelogin/aws-assume-role/aws-assume-role.py --profile profilename
 ```

+By default, the credentials only last for 1 hour, but you can [edit that restriction on AWS and set a max of 12h session duration](https://aws.amazon.com/es/blogs/security/enable-federated-api-access-to-your-aws-resources-for-up-to-12-hours-using-iam-roles/).

-The credentials only last for 1 hour so you can also make it regenerate and update the credentials file by using the `--loop` option to specify the number of iterations, and --time to specify the minutes between iterations.
+You can also make it regenerate and update the credentials file by using the `--loop` option to specify the number of iterations, and --time to specify the minutes between iterations.

 For more info execute: